restic/restic/doc/045_working_with_repos.rst

     and also that it takes more time than the default ``check``.

 Alternatively, use the ``--read-data-subset`` parameter to check only a subset of the repository pack files at a time.
-It supports two ways to select a subset.
-One selects a specific range of pack files, the other selects a random percentage of pack files.
+It supports three ways to select a subset.
+One selects a specific range of pack files, the second selects a random percentage of pack files, and the third selects pack files of the specified size.

 Use ``--read-data-subset=n/t`` to check only a subset of the repository pack files at a time.
 The parameter takes two values, ``n`` and ``t``.
 When the check